It was a government grant for homeowners in England to help pay for certain energy-efficient home improvements.

 The vouchers paid for at least two thirds of eligible measures, up to the value of £5,000.

 For example, if you wanted to install insulation costing £4,000, you would pay £1,320 and the government would give you a voucher for the other £2,680.

 How much of a grant you could get for ‘secondary’ energy-efficient improvements depended on the amount you received for the ‘primary’ measure (insulation or low-carbon heating).

 For example, if you got £1,000 of vouchers for loft insulation, then you would be eligible for up to £1,000 of vouchers towards a secondary measure (such as double glazing or hot water tank insulation).

 Those on the lowest incomes didn't have to pay anything towards their home improvements and could get vouchers of up to £10,000.
 You'd need to receive certain benefits to qualify (see above).

 Traders must be TrustMark approved or MCS registered to be able to do work in your home covered by the Green Homes Grant scheme.
 You'll need to use one from the government's list of accredited traders in your area.

 By mid-February 2021, 938 companies were registered to carry out Green Homes Grant work, according to BEIS.
 However, we've heard reports that some homeowners have struggled to find a trader in their area.
-BEIS told us that more companies are registering every day, including national businesses which have 'substantial capacity to carry out work across the country'.
+Before the scheme closed, BEIS told us that more companies were registering every day, including national businesses with 'substantial capacity to carry out work across the country'.

 TrustMark is a government-endorsed scheme for tradespeople that vets their technical competence, customer service and trading practices.
 The Microgeneration Certification Scheme (MCS) certifies that low-carbon technologies that generate electricity and heat, and installers of them, meet quality standards.

 Solar thermal panels were eligible for funding as part of the Green Homes Grant.
 Also called solar water heating, this uses panels on your roof to heat water to use around your home.